George Mills (writer): Family

 Mills married Vera Louise Beauclerk (1893–1942) on 24 April 1925.
 They had no children.

 Mills was the great-grandson of Sir Thomas Dyke Acland, 10th Baronet of Killerton, Devon.
-He was the grandson of Arthur Mills (MP) representing Taunton and Exeter, and George Dalhousie Ramsay, K.C.B., who spent thirty years as the Director of Army Clothing at the Royal Army Clothing Depot in Pimlico (1863–1893), and the second son of Revd Barton R. V. Mills, a cleric and scholar who was an authority on the works of St. Bernard of Clairvaux.
+He was the grandson of Arthur Mills (MP) representing Taunton and Exeter, and Sir George Dalhousie Ramsay, CB, who spent thirty years as the Director of Army Clothing at the Royal Army Clothing Depot in Pimlico (1863–1893), and the second son of Revd Barton R. V. Mills, a cleric and scholar who was an authority on the works of St. Bernard of Clairvaux.
 Mills was the half-brother of crime and adventure novelist Arthur F. H. Mills, and brother-in-law of Lady Dorothy Mills, the renowned author, explorer, and adventurer.

 Mills lived in semi-retirement at Grey Friars in Budleigh Salterton, Devon, with his spinster sisters Agnes Edith and Violet Eleanor Mills.
 He died in hospital on 8 December 1972.